 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's Directors, Executive Officers and persons who own more than ten percent of a registered class of the Company's equity securities (Reporting Persons) to file with the SEC and Nasdaq reports of ownership of the Company's securities and changes in ownership.
 Reporting Persons required to provide the Company with copies of all Section 16(a) reports they file.
-Based on a review of the reports provided to the Company or written representations from Reporting Persons, the Company believes that during the fiscal year ended December 31, 2017, all Section 16(a) reports were filed on a timely basis.
+Based on a review of the reports provided to the Company or written representations from Reporting Persons, the Company believes that during the fiscal year ended December 31, 2018, all Section 16(a) reports were filed on a timely basis except for one report for Mr. McCaughan.
+Due to an administrative error, a report prepared on Mr. McCaughan's behalf was inadvertently not filed prior to the filing deadline.